Henry R. Towne: Yale Lock Manufacturing

 In the summer of 1868, Henry R. Towne was introduced to Linus Yale Jr. by a mutual friend.
 Towne was, by this time, looking for a new business opportunity and had become impressed about the possibilities of Yale's new "cylinder" lock.
 In October 1868, the two men formed the Yale Lock Manufacturing Company, to be located in Stamford, Connecticut.
 Towne provided new capital and management of the firm, and Yale the invention.
 Yale died later in 1868, and Towne reorganized the company as Yale & Towne Manufacturing Co. with Linus's son, John B. Yale, as treasurer.

 By 1892, he was recorded as a millionaire in the American Millionaires list book.
 He stepped down as chairman of the company in 1915.
 Board members of the company included ex President of Studebaker, Albert Russel Erskine, Congressman Schuyler Merritt, and others.

 Within this time-frame he developed the Towne-Halsey plan.
 According to F.W.
 Taylor and mentioned in his book Scientific Management "it consists in recording the quickest time in which a job has been done, and fixing this as a standard.

 If the workman succeeds in doing the job in a shorter time, he is still paid his same wages per hour for the time he works on the job, and in addition is given a premium for having worked faster, consisting of from one-quarter to one-half the difference between the wages earned and the wages originally paid when the job was done in standard time."

 Towne portrayed by woodcarver Frank Walter at St. Michael's Church (Episcopal), Litchfield, Connecticut.
 Cora White had the church built in Towne's memory.

 Later years

 Towne was one of the first engineers to see management as a new social role for engineers and that the development of management techniques was important for the development of the engineering profession.
 He laid out his ideas about the management role for the engineer in his "The Engineer as Economist."
 He was elected President of the ASME in 1888, and his presidential address continued to address how to improve shop and worker efficiency (see "Gain-Sharing").
+In 1921, ASME elected him an honorary member.

 Towne and Link-Belt president James Mapes Dodge were responsible for maneuvering Frederick Winslow Taylor to the Presidency of the ASME in 1906 (Noble, ABD, 269-270).
 Taylor was the author of The Principles of Scientific Management.